h-w-h/h-w-h.github.io/research.md

 ### *Asynchronous Methods* ###
 Asynchronous algorithms are of great practical interest as they open the door to greater utilization of processing power than anologous synchronous algorithms.
 Let \\(\tau\\) be a nonnegative integer, identifying how out-of-date of information we wish for processors to be able to utilize.
 For synchronous methods \\(\tau =0\\), but for asynchronous methods we assume \\(\tau > 0\\).
 As they relates to CFPs, asynchronous methods replace the \\(x^k\\) in the update above with \\( \hat{x}^k = x^{k-j} \\), which is a possibly out-of-date iterate, where \\(j \in \lbrace 0, 1, 2, \ldots, \tau \rbrace \\).
 We need not know what particular value \\(j\\) has at each iteration step; instead it suffices to know \\(j\leq \tau\\) for all \\(k\\).
 In mathematical terms, we write
  \\[ x^{k+1} := T_k \left( \hat{x}^k \right), \ \ \forall \ k \geq 1. \\]
+In practice, we take this to mean a processor can carry out its computations using whatever iterate \\(x^k\\) it received most recently.

 With appropriate assumptions, this new sequence also converges.
 This modification enables various processors to use out-of-date information and, therefore, continue computations (rather than remain idle waiting for the slowest processor to catch up).

 ### *Variational Models in Image Processing* ###